Bhakti

-Bhakti in Indian religions is "emotional devotionalism", particularly to a personal god or to spiritual ideas.
-Thus, bhakti requires a relationship between the devotee and the deity.
-The term also refers to a movement, pioneered by Alvars and Nayanars, that developed around the gods Vishnu (Vaishnavism), Shiva (Shaivism) and Devi (Shaktism) in the second half of the 1st millennium CE.
+Bhakti (भक्ति; Pali: bhatti) is a concept common in Indian religions which means attachment, fondness for, devotion to, trust, homage, worship, piety, faith, or love.
+In Indian religions, it may refer to loving devotion for a personal God (like Krishna or Devi), a formless ultimate reality (like Nirguna Brahman or the Sikh God) or an enlightened being (like a Buddha, a bodhisattva, or a guru).
+Bhakti is often a deeply emotional devotion based on a relationship between a devotee and the object of devotion.
+A devotee is a bhakta or bhakt.

+One of the earliest appearances of the concept is found in the early Buddhist Theragatha (Verses of the Elders) through the term bhatti.
+Early texts such as the Shvetashvatara Upanishad and the Bhagavad Gita, describe bhakti as contemplating God as a form of yoga.

 Bhakti ideas have inspired many popular texts and saint-poets in India.
 The Bhagavata Purana, for example, is a Krishna-related text associated with the Bhakti movement in Hinduism.
 Bhakti is also found in other religions practiced in India, and it has influenced interactions between Christianity and Hinduism in the modern era.
 Nirguni bhakti (devotion to the divine without attributes) is found in Sikhism, as well as Hinduism.
-Outside India, emotional devotion is found in some Southeast Asian and East Asian Buddhist traditions, and it is sometimes referred to as Bhatti.
+Outside India, emotional devotion is found in some Southeast Asian and East Asian Buddhist traditions.

+The bhakti movement, pioneered by the Tamil Alvars and Nayanars, that developed around the gods Vishnu (Vaishnavism), Shiva (Shaivism) and Devi (Shaktism) in the second half of the 1st millennium CE.